-Provide an integrated foundation of knowledge in biological disciplines that includes morphological, cellular, molecular, physiological, developmental, ecological, and evolutionary principles.
+Provide an integrated foundation of knowledge in biological disciplines that includes morphological, cellular, molecular, physiological, developmental, and evolutionary principles.

 Present information on the life sciences that utilize the scientific method and emphasizing skills in analysis, evaluation, and critical thinking.

 Prepare students for entrance into graduate schools and professional health schools, including preparation for national admissions examinations, such as the Graduate Record Examination (GRE), Medical College Admission Test (MCAT) and similar examinations or provide students with practical skills that can qualify them for entry level positions in biology and health-related occupations.

 Students will demonstrate scientific knowledge and skills in scientific reasoning.

 Students will be able to apply scientific principles to biology based problems.

 Students will be able to effectively find and use resources from the literature.

 Students will demonstrate effective oral, written and visual communication.